swegmanngatarz/Index-of-American-Design-Map-/README.md

-An interactive map where users can see objects that came from their state. also have rendered in the state filter
+An interactive map where users can filter through the Index of American Design objects by state.